Court of Appeal of Tanzania

 19 June 2013

-An appeal without a notice of appeal in the certified record is incompetent and is struck out, with leave to refile.
+Absence of a Rule 68(1) notice in the certified record renders a criminal appeal incompetent and is struck out.

 19 June 2013